nanoframework/nanoFirmwareFlasher/README.md

 nanoff --listboards --platform stm32
 ```

-If you just use `--listtargets` switch, you'll get the list of all the stable packages for all targets.
+If you use the `--listtargets` switch in conjunction with `--preview`, you'll get the list of packages that maybe used for experimental or major feature changes.

 ## Clear cache location